 When considering moving your retirement assets, it’s important to review your needs and circumstances along with the possible benefits.
 Consider factors such as investment options and fees, the services offered by your plans and providers, the flexibility you may have or not have with distributions, and even creditor protections.
 For more information, see Making Sense of Rollovers and Transfers.

 If you don’t have a 401(k) at work, you can get started now investing some of your earnings in a Thrivent Mutual Funds traditional IRA or Roth IRA.
-You can get started with as little as $50 a month by taking advantage of our automatic purchase program.2 (See: Start Building Your Nest Egg for Just $50 a Month).

 If you have your own business, you may be interested in opening a Simplified Employment Pension Plan (SEP) or a Savings Incentive Match Plan for Employees (SIMPLE), which offer tax-deferred savings benefits similar to a 401(k).